-- a) Manufacturing activities involving Flammable Extraction may be permitted with a Special Permit in the MG zone, as well as MC zone as an Interim Use. - b) Manufacturing activities involving Flammable Extraction may also be permitted with a Conditional Use Permit in the CG and ML zones. - c) All manufacturing activities involving Flammable Extraction must be conducted within a commercial structure.
-Where located within those zones specified under 55.4.8.2.1(b), the structure must meet or exceed the following special setbacks: - i) One thousand feet (1,000') from the boundary of any residentially zoned area or Community Planning Area boundary specified within section 55.4.5.1 - ii) One thousand feet (1,000') from any residence located on a separately owned parcel.

-- iii) Six hundred feet (600') from any school bus stop currently in use at the time of project review. - iv) An applicant may seek an exception from the special setbacks of this section with a Use Permit.
+- a) Manufacturing activities involving Flammable Extraction may be permitted with a Special Permit in the MH zone, as well as the U zoning district, when accompanied by the Industrial General (IG) land use designation. - b) Manufacturing activities involving Flammable Extraction may also be permitted with a Conditional Use Permit in the C-3 and ML zones, as well as the U zoning district, where previously developed with a lawful heavy industrial use. - c) Manufacturing activities involving Flammable Extraction may also be permitted with a Conditional Use Permit within those zones specified under 55.4.6.1.1 (AE, AG, FR, and U), on properties meeting the locational criteria of 55.4.8.2.3(c) (no exceptions permitted) where conducted within the footprint of a non-residential structure that was in existence prior to January 1, 2016.
+On parcels 320 acres or larger in size or on parcels with a minimum of 40 acres where an Agricultural Cooperative Association is the applicant., Flammable Extraction may also be permitted within a new commercial structure.
+The structure must be sited and designed to minimize the fragmentation of useable agricultural land on the parcel. - d) All manufacturing activities involving Flammable Extraction must be conducted within a commercial structure.
+Where located within those zones specified under 55.4.8.2.1(b) and (c), the structure must meet or exceed the following special setbacks: - i) One thousand feet (1,000') from the boundary of any residentially zoned area or Community Planning Area boundary specified within section 55.4.5.1 - ii) One thousand feet (1,000') from any residence located on a separately owned parcel. - iii) Six hundred feet (600') from any school bus stop currently in use at the time of project review. - iv) An applicant may seek an exception from the special setbacks of this section with a Use Permit.
 Consideration of the Use Permit request shall include an evaluation of the density and location of neighboring residential uses, as well as the composition and location of other nearby development and terrain.
 Authorization of a reduced setback shall include a determination that the proposed area and method of operation include sufficient measures to ensure the public health, safety and welfare of and that the use will not have a detrimental effect on the surrounding community.